foundations-design/quick-brown-fox/README.md

 ## Overview

 This was built because there isn't a standard HTML file to help make sure a fledgling design system covers all the basic styling needs of a fully-themed web page.
-If your design system is worth its salt, we believe that, at a minimum, it should make this page look nice, **without** the need for any classes.
+If your design system is worth its salt, we believe that, at a minimum, it should make this page look okay, **without** the need for any classes.

 Currently, this page adds the following inline css for the sake of legibility.
 It may not stay this way, but rest assured, any changes will be carefully considered.